-The following table describes our outstanding composition of matter patents that have been issued thus far for our product candidates in phase 3 development that have yet to be approved for any indication.
-Patents for products already approved for one or more indications but currently undergoing phase 3 clinical trials for additional indications are previously described.
+The following table describes our outstanding composition of matter patents that have been issued thus far for our product candidates in phase 3 development that have yet to be approved for any indication in the United States or the EU.
+Patents for products already approved for one or more indications in the United States or the EU but that are currently undergoing phase 3 clinical trials for additional indications are previously described.
 See Marketing, Distribution and Selected Marketed Products-Patents.

 Molecule Territory General subject matter Estimated expiration

-Aimovig [TM] (erenumab)

-U.S. Polypeptides 2031

-Europe Polypeptides 2029

-EVENITY [TM] (romosozumab) U.S. Polypeptides 2026
+EVENITY TM U.S. Polypeptides 2026

 Europe Polypeptides 2026

 Omecamtiv mecarbil U.S. Compound 2027

-Tezepelumab
+Europe Compound 2025

-U.S. Polypeptides 2029
+Tezepelumab U.S. Polypeptides 2029

 Europe Polypeptides 2028

 AMG 520 / CNP520 U.S. Compound 2032

 Europe Compound 2032

-^{} Patent expiration estimates are based on issued patents, which may be challenged, invalidated, or circumvented by competitors.
+^{} Patent expiration estimates are based on issued patents, which may be challenged, invalidated or circumvented by competitors.
 The patent expiration estimates do not include any term adjustments, extensions or supplemental protection certificates that may be obtained in the future and extend these dates.
 Corresponding patent applications are pending in other jurisdictions.
 Additional patents may be filed or issued and may provide additional exclusivity for the product candidate or its use.